Skip to main content

 • NYC DOT will be working with the private sector to support emerging and existing rental businesses to supply restaurants with rentable outdoor dining setups, and the setup and breakdown services associated with them.

 • NYC DOT, the NYC Economic Development Corporation, and the Public Design Commission are also working to design and develop a modular outdoor dining setup which will adhere to the new rules and regulations for roadway dining.
-This project, the Kit-of-Parts, will result in final designs that will be made available to the public for use in their restaurants after the rules are finalized.
+This project, the Setup Menu, will result in final designs that will be made available to the public for use in their restaurants after the rules are finalized.

 Fees